Wrist sprain - aftercareScapholunate ligament sprain - aftercare

 - Repeat this 20 times, twice a day.

-- Once your wrist is warm, hold your hand out flat and grab your fingers with the un-injured hand.
-Begin to bring the fingers back and gently bend the wrist back just before it begins to feel uncomfortable.
+- Once your wrist is warm, hold your hand out flat and grab your fingers with the uninjured hand.
+Gently bring the fingers back to bend the wrist.
+Stop just before it begins to feel uncomfortable.
 Hold the stretch for 30 seconds.

-For chronic wrist sprains, you may want to talk to your doctor about what activity is causing you to re-injure your wrist and what you can do to prevent any further injury.
+For chronic wrist sprains, talk to your provider about what activity may be causing you to re-injure your wrist and what you can do to prevent further injury.

 When to Call the Doctor

 - Sudden numbness or tingling

 - A sudden increase in pain or swelling